 Thanks for proposing this and thanks for reading.

-In reply to by Tony Homer
+In reply to I was excited to learn about by Tony Homer

 I believe Java 11 is problematic.
 Looking at https://jdk.java.net/11/ I see it directs to the archive https://jdk.java.net/archive/ and that has a big warning "WARNING: These older versions of the JDK are provided to help developers debug issues in older systems.
 They are not updated with the latest security patches and are not recommended for use in production."
 So I don't think we have access to a LTS version of Java 11 via jdk.java.net.
 If I look at https://adoptopenjdk.net/?variant=openjdk11 I can see that it has 11.0.6+10 so that seems to have actual recent LTS versions of Java 11.
 But this is not currently an approved source.